elunna/nerfhack-changelog/README.md

 * The Eyes of the Overworld protect against more gaze attacks (Evil)
 * Prevent Cleaver from cleaving peaceful bystanders (xnh)
 * Giantslayer is now a spear (Evil)
-* Giantslayer conveys 18/** strength while wielded (DynaHack)
+* Giantslayer conveys 18/\* strength while wielded (DynaHack)
 * Ogresmasher can also hurtle light-weight monsters (Evil)
 * Werebane provides protection from shapechangers when wielded
 * The Sceptre of Might gets a flat +3 damage buff
-* The Longbow of Diana confers reduced damage when wielded
+* The Longbow of Diana confers half physical damage when wielded
 * Increased Mjollnirs wakeup radius when it strikes monsters with lightning
 * Mjollnir can be invoked for a lightning bolt (xnh)
 * Sting actually cuts through webs when force-fighting